Customer Login

 Run timing of these fish is very similar for most systems, but can be weather and water level dependent.
 We normally see our first fish arriving in the beginning of September, with the runs normally peaking in the last week of September and into the second week of October.

 There are a large variety of methods that can be applied in order to catch these fish.
-An angler can float/drift fish, cast lures, and fly fish.
+An angler can float/drift fish, cast lures and fly fish.
 We will cover all of the basics below.

 Drift or float fishing is the most widely-used technique to fish for salmon in our local rivers.
 This type of setup allows for your bait or presentation to drift freely down the river while keeping it off the bottom in a controlled fashion.

 When fishing for Chinook Salmon using this method, your depth is very critical in most scenarios.
 You will not want to be too shallow, nor too deep.
-The biggest mistake one can make is fishing too deep, as this will not give you bait the proper presentation to the fish and could also spook or frighten fish from biting.
-The absolute best depth to be fishing for Chinook is 1-2 ft. off of the bottom.
+The biggest mistake one can make is fishing too deep, as this will not give your bait the proper presentation to the fish and could also spook or frighten fish from biting.
+The absolute best depth to be fishing for Chinook is 1-2 ft. off the bottom.
 This will allow your bait to be in the strike zone of the fish and hopefully entice a strike.

 Now how do we set up this kind of rig?
 There are many ways to set up this method and a majority of them depend on your personal preference.
 At the same time, some will work better than others.
 A basic set-up consists of a float, weight(s), swivel(s), leader line and a hook with your desired bait or presentation.